The energy transition is in progress and there is a lot at stake

 Short- and midterm forecasting provides excellent support for electricity distribution companies in a host of scenarios.
 To mention a few:

-• Ensuring that industry production that peaks during workdays has sufficient electricity for production.
+• Ensuring that industrial production that peaks during workdays has sufficient electricity for production.

 • Providing electricity to a specific housing area where consumption is likely to peak after office and school hours.